oleoleoleoleo/MFFOS/MFFOS/README.md

 There are bonuses.
 The orange colored cupcake will add one life to your life count, the blue cupcake will add a roar to the roar count.

 An asteroid will be spawned every second.
 Bonuses spawn every three seconds.

+Right-click is disabled on canvas.
+Overflow is set to hidden on CSS, no scroll bars or bookmarks will be shown.

 ### The raw unadultered extremely hard mode
 _The Mutant Feline From Outer Space_ has been written on top of the base code of the _raw unadultered extremely hard mode_.